gomorpheus/morpheus-vault-plugin/README.md

 ## Official Morpheus HashiCorp Vault Plugin

 This is the official Morpheus plugin for interacting with HashiCorp Vault.
 This plugin enables the ability to read & store secure Cypher entries & credentials for various clouds, tasks, and integrations remotely in a secure HashiCorp vault store external to Morpheus and Cypher.
-It is also intended to supersede the native Morpheus vault Cypher integration that currently exists within Morpheus Cypher Core, and provides support for both KV1 and KV2 HashiCorp Vault secret engines whereas the native Morpheus integration only supports KV2.
+It is also intended to supersede the native Morpheus vault Cypher integration that currently exists within Morpheus Cypher Core, and currently provides support for both KV1 and KV2 HashiCorp Vault secret engines whereas the native Morpheus integration only supports KV2.
+Additional Vault Secret Engine support can be added to this Plugin by the community in the future.
 Credentials and cypher entries can be shared across multiple Morpheus appliances using the same vault store.

 ### Building